 What to track until November 2020?
 A general election cheat sheet

 Also, visit The Appeal’s Political Report, a project that I founded, for coverage of local elections on criminal justice.
-And read my primers on the most important DA/sheriff races, and the most important races when it comes to ICE cooperation.
-And overall, a big hat-tip to, and visit, Ballotpedia, Daily Kos Elections.
+Read my primers on the most important DA/sheriff races, & when it comes to ICE cooperation.
+A big hat-tip to, and visit, Ballotpedia and Daily Kos Elections.

 Dem-held (major races)

 26 R, 24 D

 MO, UT, and WV (GOP-held) OR , VT, and WA (Dem-held)

 Secretaries of state (important for voting rights!)